Melissa Lucio: Post-conviction

 In January 2022, Cameron County officials signed an execution warrant for Lucio.
 She was scheduled for execution on April 27, 2022.
-Lucio subsequently petitioned for clemency.
+She subsequently petitioned for clemency.
 If a majority of the Board of Pardons and Paroles were to recommend it, Governor Greg Abbott could grant clemency.
 The parole board was scheduled to vote on Lucio's clemency petition two days before the execution.
-In a March 2022 letter to the Board of Pardons and Paroles and to Governor Abbott, eighty-three members of the Texas House of Representatives, including both Democrats and Republicans, signed a letter stating that executing Lucio would be "a miscarriage of justice".
+In a March 2022 letter to the Board of Pardons and Paroles, and to Governor Abbott, eighty-three members of the Texas House of Representatives, including both Democrats and Republicans, signed a letter stating that executing Lucio would be "a miscarriage of justice."

 In April 2022, a juror on the trial, Johnny Galvan Jr., wrote in the Houston Chronicle that he had wrongly succumbed to peer pressure during deliberations and had changed his vote from a life sentence to the death penalty.
 The Mexican Ambassador to the United States, Esteban Moctezuma, announced on April 22 that he sent a letter to Governor Abbott asking him to grant executive clemency to Lucio, as "Mexico has historically manifested an unwavering commitment in its opposition to the death penalty."

 On April 25, 2022, the Texas Court of Criminal Appeals issued a stay of execution and ordered the 138th Judicial District Court of Cameron County to consider new evidence of Lucio's innocence in the death of her daughter.

+During the subsequent hearings, the District Attorney's office admitted that exculpatory evidence was withheld at trial, and both sides requested that the court overturn Lucio's conviction.
+In April 2024, District Judge Arturo Nelson, the same judge who had presided over Lucio's original trial, recommended that she be given a new trial.
+The case was then sent back to the Court of Criminal Appeals for a final decision.

 In popular culture

 A 2020 documentary by Sabrina Van Tassel titled The State of Texas vs. Melissa follows Lucio's case.
 It played at the Tribeca Film Festival in 2020, and won best documentary at the Raindance Film Festival.

-On March 6, 2022, in the main segment of an episode of the HBO show Last Week Tonight with John Oliver called "Wrongful Convictions", her case was the main one to be mentioned as a reason for the reform of the American justice system and specifically, the abolition of the Antiterrorism and Effective Death Penalty Act of 1996 (AEDPA).
-On April 17, 2022, in the main segment of another episode, called "Police Interrogations", Lucio's case was mentioned again as having every hallmark of a false confession.
+On March 6, 2022, in the main segment of an episode of the HBO show Last Week Tonight with John Oliver called "Wrongful Convictions," her case was the main one to be mentioned as a reason for the reform of the American justice system and specifically, the abolition of the Antiterrorism and Effective Death Penalty Act of 1996 (AEDPA).
+On April 17, 2022, in the main segment of another episode, called "Police Interrogations," the show mentioned Lucio's case again as having every hallmark of a false confession.